welshk91/Eirene/README.md

 ```

 ## Known Issues
+* Need to provide a way to play local media files
 * Need to provide a way for users to properly override lifecycle methods without interfering with video player capabilities
 * Need to provide more customization for volume (layout, disable)
 * Need to provide more customization for Key Events (Android TV remote buttons, swipes, taps)